Is Uber Liable for Accidents?

 When an Uber ride ends in a crash or accident, you can hold Uber liable if certain conditions apply.
 So when is Uber liable for accidents?
 The answer depends on whether an on-duty driver is actively transporting a passenger.

 Uber accidents are complex, often involving several different parties who might share in the fault.
-At Sargon Law Group, we help you understand every aspect of your rideshare accident so you know who is liable for your damages.
+At Sargon Law Group, our Phoenix auto accident lawyers can help you understand every aspect of your rideshare accident so you know who is liable for your damages.

 What Happens if an Uber Driver Gets in an Accident?